Best shares to buy now

 If you’re just looking to dip your toe into the choppy waters of investing, then it’s best to start off in the shallow end.

-Total beginners may want to consider picking a platform which manages all the investments for you, typically called robo-advisors, or take a look at index funds (a literal index of all the biggest companies in a given industry, country, or region.
-The VWRL example mentioned at the top of this page is an example of an index fund).
-These are considered a less risky way to start investing, as an index fund bundles together 100s or even 1000s of strong companies, diversifying the risk between them and making the failure of one less of a problem for the person doing the investing.
+Total beginners may want to consider picking a platform which manages all the investments for you, typically called robo-advisors, or take a look at index funds and exchange-traded funds (ETFs) that track broad stock markets or even the global stock market.
+These are considered a beginner-friendly way to start investing, as index funds and ETF investments bundle together 100s or even 1000s of stocks to help you stay diversified with a single investment.

 Remember, there are absolutely no guarantees with any stock or investing strategy.
 So make sure you’re doing your research into a stock, regardless of how established the company is.